Volunteering and getting support during the coronavirus (COVID-19) outbreak

 The Rector wrote a thank you letter in July: "The churchyard is looking splendid and we are much indebted for all the fine work you have done in recent months.
 All Saints has a significance and a special place in the hearts of many people.
 Its most heartening that the care and concern of the wider community is being actively channelled.
 Please pass on our thanks to all your members.
 We look forward to continuing in partnership next year."

 All this gets no pay!
 But a lot of fresh air, exercise, company, and the feeling that one is doing something for the community.
 And every Christmas we all have a festive get together at St Marks Church Hall.
-The indefatigable organiser of all this volunteer work is Alan Macdonald (01202 571349).
-We is fortunate to have Alan - a former Head at a local school - as our volunteer leader working on West Parley's appearance.
+The organiser of all this volunteer work is now John Dinsdale 01202 872974, but huge thanks must go to Pat Couper and Alan MacDonald for all their past efforts in organising the volunteers.